seanluce/seanluce.com/content/post/How+to+Enable+Snapshot+Policies+for+Azure+NetApp+Files.md

 <img src="/img/snapshotverifyfeature.png" />

 The registration process should take about ten minutes, but your experience may vary slightly.
 At this point, you should see the 'Data protection' sub-heading and 'Snapshot policy' menu item within the Azure portal (check out the screen shot below).
-At this point, you are ready to create your first snapshot policy.
+You are now ready to create your first snapshot policy.
 Head on over to the official [Azure NetApp Files documentation](https://docs.microsoft.com/en-us/azure/azure-netapp-files/azure-netapp-files-manage-snapshots) to get started.

 <img src="/img/snapshotpolicy.png" />